teelinsan/camoscio/README.md

 ### Checkpoint export

+Checkout the repo [alpaca-lora-exporter](https://github.com/loretoparisi/alpaca-lora-exporter) to merge the model checkpoint with the LoRA weights and export it.

 You can use the script `export_hf_checkpoint.py` from the original [Alpaca-LoRa repo](https://github.com/tloen/alpaca-lora/blob/main/export_hf_checkpoint.py) to export the checkpoint to the HuggingFace format or use the script [export_state_dict_checkpoint.py](https://github.com/tloen/alpaca-lora/blob/main/export_state_dict_checkpoint.py) to export the checkpoint to the PyTorch format.

 These files contain scripts that merge the LoRA weights back into the base model